celestiaorg/nitro-das-celestia/README.md

 # Arbitrum Nitro Data Availability Server for Celestia DA

+This server is used to communicate with Celestia DA nodes.

 *NOTE:* Currently for use against [celestia-node](https://github.com/celestiaorg/celestia-node) version 0.15.0

 ## Build locally